 Canada's Core Public Infrastructure Survey (CCPI)

-The purpose of this survey is to collect statistical information on the inventory, condition, performance and asset management strategies of core public infrastructure assets owned or leased by various levels of the Canadian government or by Indigenous entities.
+The purpose of this survey is to collect statistical information on the inventory, condition, performance and asset management strategies of core public infrastructure assets owned or leased by various levels of the Canadian government.

-The purpose of this survey is to collect statistical information on the inventory, condition, performance and asset management strategies of core public infrastructure assets owned or leased by various levels of the Canadian government or by Indigenous entities.
+The purpose of this survey is to collect statistical information on the inventory, condition, performance and asset management strategies of core public infrastructure assets owned or leased by various levels of Canadian government.
 The following 9 core public infrastructure assets are assessed:

 Information from this survey will be used by analysts and policy-makers to better understand the current condition of Canada's core public infrastructure.
 This will enable all levels of government to develop policies to support Canada's core public infrastructure and help monitor and report progress on desired outcomes.

 Reference period: The calendar year

 Collection period: During the year following the reference year